 401.1 Description.
 This work shall consist of a bituminous mixture placed, spread and compacted as shown on the plans or as directed by the engineer.

 401.2 Material.

-401.2.1 The grade of asphalt binder will be specified in the contract.
-When the plasticity index on individual aggregate fractions with 10 percent or more passing the No. 30 sieve exceeds 3, a moisture susceptibility test shall be required in accordance with Sec 401.4.5 during the mix design process.
-If the plasticity index exceeds that of the material approved for the mix design, additional testing may be required.
+The grade of asphalt binder will be specified in the contract.
 All material shall be in accordance with Division 1000, Material Details, and specifically as follows: